tjc181/simsphere/GETTINGSTARTED.md

 mv simsphere-v0.1.6 simsphere
 ```

-3. Skip ahead to the last section, _First model run_ .
+3. Skip ahead to the last section, [First model run](#firstmodelrun).

 ### Compiling Simsphere from source code

 You may wish to compile Simsphere binaries from source code.
 For example,
 to use on a system where pre-compiled binaries are not available or if
-you wish to change how the software operates.
+you wish to modify the software.

 #### Required software